By Tim Lambert

 There was a huge expansion of higher education in Britain in the 1960s and many new universities were founded.
 In 1992 polytechnics were changed to universities.
 Meanwhile, the Open University began in 1969.
 In the late 20th century people had far more opportunities for education and training than ever before.

 Medicine in the 20th Century

 Vitamins were discovered in 1912.
 Insulin was first used to treat a patient in 1922.
 The iron lung was invented in 1928.
 In 1943 Willem Kolff built the first artificial kidney machine.
 In the years 1935-1940, a group of drugs called sulphonamides was discovered.
 They were used to treat bacterial infections such as gonorrhea.

 Antibiotics were discovered too.
 Penicillin was discovered in 1928 by Alexander Fleming but it was not widely used till after 1940.
 Another antibiotic, streptomycin was isolated in 1944.
 It was used to treat tuberculosis.
 They were followed by many others.
 A vaccine for measles was discovered in 1963.
 In Britain, the health of ordinary people greatly improved when the National Health Service was founded in 1948.

-In the 1950s Dr Jonas Salk invented a vaccine for poliomyelitis.
+In 1953 Dr Jonas Salk invented a vaccine for poliomyelitis.

-Meanwhile surgery made great advances.
+Surgery made great advances during the 20th century.
 The most difficult surgery was on the brain and the heart.
 Both of these developed rapidly in the 20th century.
 A Swede named Rune Elmqvist invented the first implantable pacemaker in 1958.
 The first heart transplant was performed in 1967.